Prime291/Prime/README.md

 - Create an account to track your order history and save your favorite arrangements.

 ## Getting Started
-To get started with Flor Ever Flower Shop, follow these steps:
+To get started with chelle Flower Shop, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.